heyheyhello/voko/readme.md

 )
 ```

-The reviver also supports components (as functions), props, transpiled JSX code,
+The reviver also supports components (as functions) andtranspiled JSX code.
-and existing DOM nodes.
 See other examples in this document.

-**Note**: None of the code in this project is expected to run (yet).
-It's
-written only as an exercise to see how hyperscript revivers work.

 ## Rational